CtrlK

 Suggestions

-Replace vague aspirational language ('intuitive, scalable, maintainable APIs that delight developers') with concrete actions like 'define resource naming, design pagination, structure error responses, plan versioning strategies'.
+Replace vague aspirational language ('intuitive, scalable, and maintainable APIs that delight developers') with concrete actions like 'define resource naming, design pagination, structure error responses, plan versioning strategies'.

 DimensionReasoningScore